2021 OPEA Election FilingForm for candidates to submit their intent to run in the 2021 OPEA Elections

 Regional directors serve on the OPEA Board of Directors which meets six to eight times per year either in person or virtually and attends important OPEA events like the annual convention.
 They often communicate with legislators and other state leaders to advance OPEA’s agenda.
 Regional directors also work to increase local membership, coordinate local OPEA activities, and communicate with members in their region.

 If you are interested in running for an office email Tony DeSha with any questions.
-If you wish to run for a position, please fill out the form below or email your answers to firstname.lastname@example.org.
+If you wish to run for a position, please fill out the form above or email your answers to firstname.lastname@example.org.

 OPEA will screen the applicants to make sure they are eligible to run for the office and will notify them of their eligibility.
 If you have questions, please email Tony DeSha.
 OPEA’s election rules are shown below and we encourage you to review them before you decide whether you would like to run.